 Details of some of the activities already undertaken can be seen below;

-- LED lighting has been installed throughout the car park and within Gosforth Lodge at Cliffe Park.
+- LED lighting has been installed throughout the car parks at Cliffe Park and Coal Aston.

 - A number of trees have been given away to local residents as part of the Town Councils ongoing Tree Planting Project in partnership with Ferndale Garden Centre.

-- New trees have been planted in Sindelfingen Park and more are planned for Birches Fold play area.
+- Twenty new trees have been planted in Sindelfingen Park and additional ones were planted at Birches Fold play area.

 - Quotes are being gathered to consider the installation of electrical vehicle charging points in car parks owned by the Town Council.